Skip to content

 • Default: None

-• Effect: Sets authorization policy and roles on the root group
+• Effect: Sets default authorization policies and roles for all handlers globally

 Example Configuration